payneio/wild-cloud/setup/dnsmasq/README.md

 - Install a Linux machine on your LAN.
 Record it's IP address in your `config:cloud.dns.ip`.
 - Ensure it is accessible with ssh.
-- From your wild-cloud directory, run `wild-central-generate-setup`.
-- Run `cluster/dnsmasq/bin/create-setup-bundle.sh`
+- Run `setup/dnsmasq/bin/create-setup-bundle.sh`
-- Run `cluster/dnsmasq/bin/transfer-setup-bundle.sh`
+- Run `setup/dnsmasq/bin/transfer-setup-bundle.sh`

 Now ssh into your dnsmasq machine and do the following: